16–22 Coney Street

-16–22 Coney Street is a terrace of shops in the city centre of York, in England.
+16–22 Coney Street is a historic terrace of shops in the city centre of York, in England.

 The terrace was built in about 1500 as three timber-framed houses, with their gable ends facing onto Coney Street.
 In the 18th century, the windows were altered, and the front was plastered over.
-In the 19th century, a brick extension was added at the rear of 20 and 22 Coney Street.
-At that time, numbers 16 and 18 were a well-known bookshop run by Henry Sotheran.
+In the 19th century, a brick extension was added at the rear of Nos.
+20 and 22.
+At that time, Nos.
+16 and 18 were a well-known bookshop run by Henry Sotheran.

-In 1927, 16 and 18 Coney Street were renovated, with the plaster removed, new windows added in a historic style, and an extension added at the rear.
+In 1927, Nos.
+16 and 18 were renovated, with the plaster removed, new windows added in a historic style, and an extension added at the rear.
+In 1954, the whole terrace was Grade II* listed.
 In 1960, they were renovated again, and modern-style windows put in.
-In 1954, the whole terrace was Grade II* listed.

-Inside, 16 and 18 have an early-19th-century staircase.
-Number 20 has many early-19th-century fittings and a fireplace surround from the second quarter of the 18th century.
-Number 22 has two early-17th-century doors.
-Its upper floors are accessed by a staircase in 24 Coney Street, which is 18th century.
+Inside, Nos.
+16 and 18 have an early 19th-century staircase.
+No. 20 has many early 19th-century fittings and a fireplace surround from the second quarter of the 18th century.
+No. 22 has two early 17th-century doors.
+Its upper floors are accessed by a staircase in 24 Coney Street, which is 18th-century.

+The Romantic poet Percy Bysshe Shelley stayed in No. 20 briefly in Autumn 1811, alongside his first wife Harriet (née Westbrook) and friend Thomas Jefferson Hogg.